ChipCE/HevORT-lite/README.md

 - Circular air filter.
 - Hevav-like cooling.(I'm not sure if we really need this, since other material than PLA doesn't need much that cooling.)
 - Filament spool holder inside the machine chamber.
+- Adapt for other type of 3030 frame.

 ## About this project